stankovictab/ftn-xws-dislinkt/README.md

 ```
 http post localhost:5002/post/getAll
 ```
-Payload: id of the user whose posts are to be seen
+Payload: id of the user whose posts are to be seen (plaintext)
 ```plaintext
 userId